 3. Minimalism allows you to focus on paying off your debt faster

 In line with the previous point, buying less means having more money to put towards things that matter to you like getting out of debt and the more money you put against your debt, the quicker you can exit the debt cycle and start putting more of your money towards your financial and life goals.
 It's a win-win approach - buy less, have more, pay off debt, and build wealth.

 4. Minimalism brings peace of mind and contentment

-Peace of mind and contentment are a by product of a minimalist's lifestyle.
-The reduction of clutter and mindless spending can actually eliminates stress and because you are only spending money on the things that truly bring you joy, you will have a great sense of happiness and contentment.
+Peace of mind and contentment are a byproduct of a minimalist's lifestyle.
+The reduction of clutter and mindless spending can actually eliminate stress and because you are only spending money on the things that truly bring you joy, you will have a great sense of happiness and contentment.
 You don't have to worry about storing or maintaining or even paying for things you don't even really want in the first place.